Search

 Our guiding principle is simple but powerful:

-CMCP is a technology-driven scientific hub integrating high-resolution imaging, quantitative biophysics, structural biology, computational modeling, and advanced biochemical probes.
-By interrogating biological processes across spatial and temporal scales, we move beyond description toward predictive, mechanistic understanding.
+CMCP is a technology-driven scientific hub that integrates high-resolution imaging, quantitative biophysics, structural biology, computational modeling, molecular engineering, and advanced biochemical probes.
+By interrogating biological processes across spatial and temporal scales, we uncover the bioactive architecture of cells: how molecular structures, physical forces, membrane organization, and dynamic interactions are coordinated to generate cellular physiology.

-The Center unites seven resident faculty and approximately 40 affiliated investigators across eleven departments and four schools.
-Together, we span fundamental discovery to clinically relevant insight, with applications in cardiovascular disease, cancer, neurological disorders, infection, and metabolic dysfunction.
+The Center brings together seven resident faculty and approximately 40 affiliated investigators across eleven departments and four schools.
+Together, this community spans fundamental discovery, technology development, and clinically relevant insight, with applications in cardiovascular disease, cancer, neurological disorders, infection, aging, and metabolic dysfunction.

 Dr. Huiwang Ai, Center Director